cheziman/My_Projects/AB_Testing_analysis/Notebook/README.md

 This is the notebook file.
+Opening it through github will not render some of the plots and table of content links.
-To view the notebook use the nbviewer version HERE.
+Click here to view the notebook using the nbviewer version (recommended).